SimVascular/svMultiPhysics/README.md

 - [LAPACK](https://www.netlib.org/lapack/) - Used for solving systems of simultaneous linear equations (optional but may be needed for external linear algebra packages)

 These software packages are installed using a package-management system
 - Ubuntu - [apt](https://en.wikipedia.org/wiki/APT_(software))
 - MacOS - [homebrew](https://en.wikipedia.org/wiki/Homebrew_(package_manager))
-- high-performance computing (HPC) cluster - [module system](https://hpc-wiki.info/hpc/Modules#:~:text=From%20HPC%20Wiki,average%20user%20will%20ever%20use)
+- High-performance computing (HPC) cluster - [module system](https://hpc-wiki.info/hpc/Modules#:~:text=From%20HPC%20Wiki,average%20user%20will%20ever%20use)

 Installing VTK on a high-performance computing (HPC) cluster is typically not supported and may require building it from source.
 See [Building Visualization Toolkit (VTK) Libraries](#building_vtk).